brikis98/docker-osx-dev/README.md

 http://dockerhost:5000
 ```

-(When you install docker-osx-dev, it prints instructions on how to configure
+(When you install docker-osx-dev, it adds an entry to your `/etc/hosts` file so
-`dockerhost` as a URL for your Docker containers).
+that `dockerhost` works as a URL for testing your Docker containers).

 Finally, to shut down Docker and Vagrant, you can run: